DoctorEww/software-assurance/Design.md

   - *Threat ID: 5*
     - Threat Name: Potential Data Repudiation by 1.0 Bitwarden Desktop Application
     - Justification: In the event of non-readable files, new files are written.
-    - Existing Mitigations:
+    - Existing Mitigations: BitWarden replaces non-existing files, tampered files throw a crash.
-    - Notable Gap:
+    - Notable Gap: *BitWarden crashes when local files are tampered with*

   - *Threat ID: 6*
     - Threat Name: Potential Process Crash or Stop for 1.0 Bitwarden Desktop Application
     - Justification: Coding best practices utilized.
-    - Existing Mitigations:
+    - Existing Mitigations: In the event of a crash BitWarden relaunches the application.
-    - Notable Gap:
+    - Notable Gap: None

   - *Threat ID: 7*
     - Threat Name: Data Flow Application Data Is Potentially Interrupted
     - Justification: Application functions without the explicit need for the file system
-    - Existing Mitigations:
+    - Existing Mitigations: Application recreates files that are missing
-    - Notable Gap:
+    - Notable Gap: *BitWarden needs the file system to function*

   - *Threat ID: 8*
     - Threat Name: Data Store Inaccessible
     - Justification: Application functions without the explicit need for the file system
-    - Existing Mitigations:
+    - Existing Mitigations: Application recreates files that are missing
-    - Notable Gap:
+    - Notable Gap: *BitWarden needs the file system to function*

   - *Threat ID: 9* - Adam
     - Threat Name: 1.0 Bitwarden Desktop Application May be Subject to Elevation of Privilege Using Remote Code Execution